-Distinct vertical features such as walls, fences, rock faces, and wrecks are known as obstacles.
-It takes one action to jump over a low obstacle (up to 2 yards high).
-It takes two actions to jump over a high obstacle (up to 4 yards tall) - one action to get on top of the obstacle and another to drop down.
-Crossing these sorts of obstacles are Risky actions and the character will fall prone on the side they started from if they mess it up.
+Distinct vertical features such as walls, fences, rock faces, a wrecks are known as obstacles.
+It takes one action to jump over low obstacle (up to 2 yards high).
+It takes two actions to jum over a high obstacle (up to 4 yards tall) - one action to get on tr of the obstacle and another to drop down.
+Crossing these sorts obstacles are Risky actions and the character will fall prone on the side they started from if they mess it up.